partiql/partiql-docs/templates/0000-template.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-- Why is this design the best in the space of possible designs?
+- Why is this design/proposal the best in the space of possible designs?
-- What other designs have been considered and what is the rationale for not choosing them?
+- Which other designs/proposals have been considered, and what is the rationale for not choosing them?
 - What is the impact of not doing this?

 # Prior art